deracloust/weather_api_collector/README.md

 ## Introduction

 This project is simply API collector, which collects data from `https://openweathermap.org` API, saves data to the mySQL database and shows the data using `Grafana`.
-All of software are running in Docker containers.
+All of software is running in Docker containers.

 ## Technologies used